Program Description

 In selecting from over 50 advanced tax courses offered at the Law School each year, students should consider taking courses within the following areas of tax specialization:

 - Individuals/Non-Profits.
-Students who desire to advise individual clients, rather than businesses, should consider enrolling in Estate and Gift Taxation, Tax-Exempt Organizations, and/or Tax Aspects of Charitable Giving.
+Students who desire to advise individual clients, rather than businesses, should consider enrolling in Estate and Gift Taxation, Tax-exempt Organizations, and/or Tax Aspects of Charitable Giving.

 - Tax Controversy.
 Tax controversy involves the representation of taxpayers, both individuals and businesses, in disputes with the taxing authority (such as the IRS) at the administrative and judicial levels.
 Students who are drawn more to litigation than transactional work should consider this practice area.
 Students who are interested in tax controversy should enroll in Survey of Tax Procedure, Tax Procedure, and/or Tax Penalties & Prosecutions.